HanleiZhang/MMOIR/README.md

 - **Out-of-distribution Detection**: As real-world dialogues are in the open-world scenarios as suggested in [TEXTOIR](https://github.com/thuiar/TEXTOIR), we further include an OOD tag for detecting those utterances that do not belong to any of existing intent classes.
 They can be used for out-of-distribution detection and improve system robustness.

 ## Datasets
-Here we provide the details of the datasets in Mmoir.
+Here we provide the details of the datasets in MMOIR.
 You can download the datasets from the following links.
 | Datasets | Source |
 |----------|--------|
 | [MintRec](https://github.com/thuiar/MIntRec) | [Paper](https://dl.acm.org/doi/abs/10.1145/3503161.3547906) |